blog

 If the injector waits, swelling increases, pain worsens, and color changes progress.
 Hours later, the tissue becomes dusky and cold.
 Necrosis follows.

-The difference between these outcomes lies entirely in understanding and responding to ischemia early.
+The difference between these outcomes lies in understanding and responding to ischemia early.

 Why Understanding Pathophysiology Improves Decision Making

-Injectors who understand what happens during a vascular occlusion are better equipped to make timely decisions.
-Rather than relying on uncertainty or hope, they recognize patterns and act decisively.
+Injectors who understand what happens during a vascular occlusion make better decisions.
+They recognize patterns and act decisively instead of relying on hope.

-Understanding tissue ischemia transforms complication management from a reactive process into a proactive one.
+Understanding tissue ischemia changes complication management from reactive to proactive.

 All images used under license from Canva. © APT Medical Aesthetics, 2026.
 All rights reserved.